 In 2017, NRDC filed a lawsuit challenging the EPA’s registration of products containing neonic pesticides.
 The lawsuit demanded that EPA comply with the Endangered Species Act and evaluate the impact pesticides have on threatened and endangered species.

 In the past 25 years, the EPA approved thousands of neonic pesticide products that are highly toxic to wildlife.
 Widespread neonic use has contributed to global bee die-offs, with a large and growing body of evidence now demonstrating their devastating impact on a broad range of wildlife, including birds and aquatic species.
 Although the harms are dispersed across ecosystems, often, threatened and endangered species are put at the greatest risk.

-Neonics are neurotoxic insecticides, designed to kill insects by attacking their nerve cells.
-Neonics are systemic, meaning they dissolve in water and are absorbed by plants, making their plant’s nectar, pollen, and fruit toxic.
-Neonics are the most popular insecticides in the U.S. and can be found in lawn and garden bug sprays, flea and tick treatments for pets and livestock, and food grown in farms across the country.
+Neonics are neurotoxic insecticides designed to kill insects by attacking their nerve cells.
+They are a systemic pesticide, meaning they dissolve in water and are absorbed by plants, making their nectar, pollen, and fruit toxic.
+Neonics are the most popular insecticides in the U.S. and can be found in lawn and garden bug sprays, treatments for pets and livestock, and used on commercial crops across the country.

 Learn more about neonic impacts on the landscape here.